 - Under certain conditions, salespersons, part persons, or mechanics primarily engaged in the sale and/or servicing of automobiles, trucks, or farm implements and employed by a non-manufacturing employer primarily engaged in the business of selling vehicles or farm implements

-The minimum wage in Rhode Island is $7.75 per hour, which is higher than the federal minimum wage of $7.25 per hour.
+Effective January 1, 2019, the minimum wage in Rhode Island is $10.50 per hour, which is higher than the federal minimum wage of $7.25 per hour.
 Employers can, however, use tips and gratuities to reduce the minimum wage required to $3.89 per hour.

-Full-time students under 19 working for nonprofit religious, educational, library, or community service organizations may be paid at a lower rate per hour, and 14 and 15 year olds who do not work more than 24 hours per week may be paid at a lower rate per hour.
+Full-time students under 19 working for nonprofit religious, educational, library, or community service organizations may be paid 90% of the minimum wage.
+Employees under the age of 16 who do not work more than 24 hours per week may be paid 75% of the minimum wage.

 The following employees are not covered by Rhode Island’s minimum wage law: